 It is clear that most addicts and alcoholics face immense challenges in anger management.
 Anger is a neutral and healthy emotion,

 although many substance abusers have difficulties in anger management and expressions.
-To remain sober, it is crucial to learn on anger management.
-You may also equip your self with information about certain drugs, say the real origins of heroin and read about its history and current defects on users.
+To remain sober, it is crucial to learn about anger management.
+You may also equip yourself with information about certain drugs, say the real origins of heroin and read about its history and current defects on users.
 This information will most likely trigger your brain into staying clear of such substances.

 Staying sober is entirely dependent on self-determination and commitment.
 If you keep at it without deter, you will not only stay sober but have a more fulfilling life.

 Ana Miller is a creative writer.
 Her topics of interest and expertise range from psychology to all sorts of disciplines such as science and news.